javalc6/simple3d/README.md

 Java package 'simple3D' implements a simple software 3D renderer, ideal for low-poly rendering.

 This package, 100% java, can be used togheter with AWT/Swing/JavaFX/Android or other Java graphic environments as it does not have any specific dependency.
+The simple3D package has been tested with Java 11 and Java 25.

 Features
 ========